havlasme/ansible-collection-linux/roles/cron/README.md

 - Install or Update the Cron Support via APT
 - Create the Cron Directory Structure
-- Create, Update, or Delete a Cron Job
+- Create, Update, and Delete a Cron Job
 - Start and Enable the Cron Service

 Role Variables